Slow Cooker Corned Beef and Cabbage Soup {Creamy}

 Instructions

 • First, place corned beef fat side down in the bottom of the slow cooker.
-Add potatoes, carrots, celery, cabbage (make sure to not add too much cabbage or the lid won't close), onion slices, butter, minced garlic, pepper, celery, and salt.
+Add potatoes, carrots, celery, cabbage (make sure to not add too much cabbage or the lid won't close), onion slices, butter, minced garlic, pepper, and salt.

 • Pour the broth into the slow cooker and cover.